 As an example, a client of a newer realty team member selected about 10 homes that interested him.
 One of our veteran team members, and one of the top buyer agents at Smith Mountain Lake, went down the list and was able to comment in detail on each of these homes.
 His analysis included a description of the lot, the view, the slope, the neighborhood, and in some cases the rental potential for the home.
 This is invaluable information that you would normally not receive from a part-time or inexperienced agent.
 Choose a devoted Smith Mountain Lake agent.
 Don’t be afraid to ask tough questions, and if you don’t get the answers you want, don’t fear politely excusing yourself from the relationship.
 There is too much at stake to leave it in the hands of a rookie.

 One if by Land, Two if by Sea

 Since you are likely coming to Smith Mountain Lake for the lake and the mountains, it probably makes sense to see properties both by car and by boat.
 Strangely enough, they are quite different and it is important to get both views, at least when you are in the process of narrowing down the field to the top candidates.
-I have seen a number of occasions where someone really liked a property when arriving through the front door, but was scared away when they got there via the dock, or vice-versa.
+I have seen several occasions where someone liked a property when arriving through the front door, but was scared away when they got there via the dock, or vice-versa.

 You may even want to see an aerial view of your top picks.
-I had a lot client who elected to see his top picks by boat and from the air in a private plane.
+I had a lot of clients who elected to see his top picks by boat and from the air in a private plane.
 This gave us a unique perspective and gave the buyer great confidence in purchasing his expensive dream property.

 Do a Trial Run